-We are not currently using live streaming in order to safeguard our staff, in line with union advice, and because it may cause difficulties for some families and result in inequalities for some of our pupils.
-Staff may choose to record themselves reading a story or modelling key skills such as handwriting.
+We are not currently using live lessons in order to safeguard our staff and because it may cause difficulties for some families and result in inequalities for some of our pupils.
+In line with our remote learning plan, staff are recording regular videos for their class, which are being shared through our online learning platform, google classrooms.
 The following should be considered:

-- Staff must wear suitable clothing - Any computers used should be in appropriate areas and, where possible, there should be a plain background - Staff must only use our school platforms (email, website and Facebook group) to communicate with pupils - Language used must be professional and appropriate
+- Staff must wear suitable clothing - Any computers used should be in appropriate areas and, where possible, there should be a plain background - Staff must only use our school platforms (google classrooms, email, website and Facebook group) to communicate with pupils - Language used must be professional and appropriate